jorgebucaran/fisher/man/man7/fisher-faq.md

 ```

-### Why is this FAQ similar to the Oh My Fish!
-FAQ?
+### Why is this FAQ similar to the oh-my-fish FAQ?

 Because it was written by the same author of Fisherman and Wahoo and some of the questions and answers simply overlap.